nguyenka/nguyenka.github.io/_pages/cv.md

 Previous Professional Positions:
 ======
 * Research Associate, University of Alabama at Birmingham (1996-1997)
-* Research Associate and and Quantum Chemistry Instructor University of Minnesota (1994-1996)
+* Research Associate and and Quantum Chemistry Instructor, University of Minnesota (1994-1996)

 Publications
 ======